alexiscarlier/LearningGoAndReact/learing-diary.md

 ### Day 7 - Sunday

 Again, as a team we each worked remotley picking up cards for different features using GitHub's built in project board.
 Pairing was implemented when and where possible and a lot of progress was made, especially on the server side.
 It was decided that we need a build script, specifially for the database and this was created and integrated with Travis CI.
-Further testing was completed on the frontend and coverage was up to almost 80%.
+Further testing was completed on the frontend and coverage was up to 100%!

 [Add everyone's progress]